 Anger is a somewhat unwanted acquaintance.
-Alienated until he burst through the door and takes over the entire home within a matter of seconds.
+Alienated until he bursts through the door and takes over the entire home within a matter of seconds.
 Tempting as it's raw and straightforward.
 A yardstick for justice -the more injustice the more fury- and letting it out can feel so right in the moment.

 In the literature, acting on anger is considered disruptive and escalates aggression.
 It does nothing to help us (or the person we're angry with) resolve the situation.